The

 at the wrong time and near the wrong country's ship could have brought it all

-countries had issues regarding our constitution it was always with one
+countries had issues with the US then it was always with one

 I had almost 300

-amendments to the Constitution written up that we could have used for
+amendments to the Constitution written down that we could have used for 300 different situations that might have come up so that we would prevail in those situations.*****

-I hear on CNN when a congressman ask if there is a contingency plan and
+When I hear a congressman on CNN ask a CIA executive if there is a contingency plan

 * We usually kept the confiscation secret.
 That way the captain of the smuggling ship or others got accused of stealing them.
 The English did not know who to trust.